juiceman1014/api-practice/README.md

 # api-practice

-practicing api's using giphy
-can produce any image based on user's choice.
+Practicing api's using giphy.
+Website can produce any image based on user's choice.